The-Sycorax/DenaroWalletClient/README.md

 #### `decryptwallet filter`
 `decryptwallet filter` is basically the same as `decryptwallet -filter` but `-address` and `-field` are two separate arguments.

 *Note: This is a positional argument and should come directly after the other options for `decryptwallet`.
-Think of it as a sub-group `decryptwallet` but with it's own separate options.*
+Think of it as a sub-group of `decryptwallet` but with it's own separate options.*
 - `-address`: Address to filter entry by.
 - `-field`: Field(s) to filter by.
 Provide one or more of the following, separated by commas: `id`, `mnemonic`, `private_key`, `public_key`, `address`.
 - `-pretty`: Print formatted JSON output for better readability (Not required if already used).